The Cochlear Implant Journey

 The Parent-Driven Patient Journey

-Lone Percy-Smith talks about Decibel, a patient organization established by parents of children with hearing loss for the right to choose communication with their children according to their values.
+Lone Percy-Smith, head of research for the patient organization Decibel, talks about how Decibel was established by parents for the right to choose communication with their children according to their values.

 Patient/Family Types and Decision-Making Models

-Christine Yoshinaga-Itano presents some of the methods used to train audiology students at the Marion Downs Hearing Center in terms of counseling procedures.
+Christine Yoshinaga-Itano of the Marion Downs Hearing Center, University of Colorado, Boulder, presents methods used to train audiology students at the Marion Downs Hearing Center in terms of counseling procedures.